Praise for Open Source

 It’s confusing.
-Why is anyone still working with just Windows and Microsoft, when these great alternatives are here?
+Why is anyone working with just Windows and Microsoft products, when these great alternatives are here?

 - High time to abandon Microsoft’s products and its Windows operating system

 - Taking a look at Linux

 - A recount of solving a Windows problem in System Configuration

-Yet another mess is the Windows operating system.
+Yet another mess is the Windows operating system (OS).
 Standing out as strictly marketing hype are all its unnecessary flavors.
 I have Home Professional (I’m still running Vista, my bad).
 Anyway, is Home Professional a good one — the best one?
 What does the Home part mean?
 That it’s not really professional, but if you’re some guy sitting at home, it can make you feel like one?
 Like a Hometown Hero!
 To me the naming strategy comes across as a bunch of suits sitting around trying to figure out how to fluff the suckers users into shelling out a little more for the same basic thing.

-Luckily there are now great options to Windows OS.
+Luckily there are now great choices other than Windows.
 You can switch over to, say, the Ubuntu operating system.
 I had a few bad moments with it, but never anything where I lost work or had to waste a lot of time debugging.